Writing CIHR Proposals: Late Summer 2022

 Why a CIHR Writing Intensive Course?

-For many years, GCAC has offered courses on Writing CIHR Proposals to graduate students who are preparing to apply for Master’s or doctoral awards from the Canadian Institutes of Health Research (CIHR).
+For many years, the Graduate Centre for Academic Communication (GCAC) has offered courses on Writing CIHR Proposals to graduate students who are preparing to apply for CIHR Master’s or doctoral awards.
 Good CIHR proposals are hard to write, and they are also hard to prepare during the busy beginning of term.
 The goal of this writing-intensive version of our CIHR course is to encourage students to devote concentrated time to writing their CIHR proposals before the business of term begins.

 What is the difference between GCAC’s regular CIHR course and the Writing Intensive version of the course?